batty2021/Election_Analysis/README.md

 # Overview of Election Audit:
  # Purpose:
-  A Colorado board of elections Employee has requested data to submit the election audit results forthe  local congressional election.
+  A Colorado board of elections Employee has requested data to submit the election audit results for the local congressional election.

  # The data we need to retrieve:
  1.Total number of votes cast